ig3/srf/README.md

  * flags - ???
  * data - ???
  * seen - srf: milliseconds since epoch when card was last seen
+ * new_order - srf: integer for sorting new cards

 type can be 0=new, 1=lrn, 2=rev, 3=relrn.
 It has something to do with
 filtered decks, at least.